danobi/dxuuu.xyz/src/stack-symbolize.md

 can allow python symbolization matched to the python runtime.
 The decoupling also enables remote symbolization for more controlled environments.

+## Status

+This project is currently in the planning phase.
+Status updates will be available here as progress is made.

 [0]: https://en.wikipedia.org/wiki/Stack_(abstract_data_type)
 [1]: https://en.wikipedia.org/wiki/Call_stack#FRAME-POINTER